klivanskyr/forreelflies/production-webhook-debug.md

 ## 7. Common Issues & Solutions

 ### Issue: Webhook secret mismatch
-**Solution**: Copy the exact webhook secret from your production webhook in Stripe Dashboard
+**Solution**: Copy the exact webhook secrets from both your personal and connected account webhooks in Stripe Dashboard

 ### Issue: Using test keys in production
 **Solution**: Switch to live keys (sk_live_, pk_live_)